top of page

 This standard law creates a challenge for them to confirm with certainty that the bankruptcy, which impacts your credit score, is indeed yours and should be on your report.
 Once they fail to verify that the bankruptcy belongs to you, they must then dispute the credit report item and request to have the bankruptcy removed from your credit report.
 This process can assist you to remove bankruptcy from credit report early or even remove dismissed bankruptcy from credit report, provided the accurate information is presented.
 This is a vital step if you're exploring how to get bankruptcy off credit report early.

-Steps to Remove a Bankruptcy from Your Credit Report
+The Proven 7-Step Process to Remove Bankruptcy from Credit Report

 How to remove a bankruptcy from credit report